Music Foundation Model as Generic Booster for Music Downstream Tasks: Experiments

 \subsubsection{Music Source Separation: UMX, HTDemucs}

-We select Open-Unmix (UMX)~\citep{stoter19umx} and Demucs (HTDemucs)~\citep{rouard2023hybrid} as the targets of feature injection.
-UMX estimates the time-frequency mask of the target source, which is based on recurrent neural network (RNN) blocks.
-HTDemucs is a hybrid model consisting of a waveform U-Net branch and spectral U-Net branch.
-We choose to inject the extracted features into the encoder block for UMX using a down-sampling block and in each HTDemucs branch using a cross-domain Transformer (details in Appendices~\ref{sec:app_mss_umx_detail} and ~\ref{appendix:HTDemucsMFM}).
-On the basis of the observation in Section~\ref{sssec:exp_amt} and for the sake of simplicity, we inject only top-level features from \mfm.
+We select Open-Unmix (UMX)~\citep{stoter19umx} and Demucs (HTDemucs)~\citep{rouard2023hybrid} for feature injection.
+UMX estimates the time-frequency mask of the target source using recurrent neural network (RNN) blocks.
+HTDemucs is a hybrid model with waveform U-Net branch and spectral U-Net branches.
+We inject the extracted features into the encoder block for UMX using a down-sampling block and in each HTDemucs branch using a cross-domain Transformer (details in Appendices~\ref{sec:app_mss_umx_detail} and ~\ref{appendix:HTDemucsMFM}).
+Based on the observation in Section~\ref{sssec:exp_amt} and for simplicity, we inject only top-level features from \mfm.

 Table~\ref{tab:mss_result} lists the SDR scores on the test split of MUSDB18~\cite{rafii2017musdb18} and the hidden split of MDXDB21~\cite{mitsufuji2022music,fabbro2023sound}.
 The details of the experiments are provided in Appendix~\ref{sec:app_mss_ds}.
 Similar to the experiment discussed in Section~\ref{sssec:exp_amt}, a faster loss decrement is observed, as shown in Figures~\ref{fig:umx_trainvalid_curves} and~\ref{fig:htdemucs_trainvalid_curves} in Appendix~\ref{sec:app_mss_ds}.
 Injecting the \mfm features into both UMX and HTDemucs greatly boosts the separation performance for both models, even on the unseen dataset MDXDB21.
 It also improves the separation performance of HTDemucs when training on data corrupted by bleeding errors (\emph{SDXDB23\_Bleeding})~\cite{fabbro2023sound}.
 However, the \musicgen features do not always improve the results.
 Injecting the \musicgens features improved UMX, but not for the other cases.
-According to the ablation study results on HTDemucs, injecting short-term Fourier transform (STFT) signal, CLAP features, or \musicgen features leads to unstable training.
+According to the ablation study results, injecting short-term Fourier transform (STFT) signal, CLAP features, \musicgen features, or Jukebox features leads to unstable training.
 However, no such behavior is observed when injecting the \mfm features into HTDemucs.
 We assume that performance can be improved if instability during training is avoided.
 As mentioned in Section~\ref{sssec:exp_amt}, interpreting information contained in \musicgenl could cost too much capacity of the downstream model and result in performance degradation.

 In summary, we observed that injecting the \mfm features into separation models not only yields faster training and better performance but also improves the robustness to dataset corruption.